-Discrimination is any distinction that confers advantage or disadvantage to an individual compared to other similarly situated individuals where such distinctions are based on an individual's actual or perceived gender, race, color, age, creed, national or ethnic origin, physical or mental disability, immigration status, religion or sexual orientation.
-Under this policy, discrimination is conduct that has a negative effect on the reporting party and is so severe, persistent or pervasive that it unreasonably interferes with or limits a person's ability to participate in or benefit from the university's educational program, activities or work obligations.
+Discrimination is any distinction, advantage or detriment to an individual compared to others that is based on an individual's actual or perceived gender, race, color, age, creed, national or ethnic origin, physical or mental disability, religion or sexual orientation.
+Under this policy, discrimination is defined as conduct that is so severe, persistent or pervasive that it unreasonably interferes with or limits a person's ability to participate in or benefit from the University's educational program, activities or work obligations.